Our Trainers

 Lisa is an Information Technology specialist and a dog and cat trainer at Columbia Animal Hospital in Columbia, Illinois.
 At the hospital she uses her Fear Free certification knowledge to help the clients and their pets feel more accepting of veterinary exams and procedures.
 She enjoys training her dogs tricks, just for fun.

-“I came to training through a fear aggressive dog and have a special interest fordogs with behavior issues due to fear.
-I spent years working in a shelter which added to my realization of the importance of dog training.
-I love the lightbulb moment when a dog realizes that they can communicate and the communication is two way street.
-I love the dog’s realization that what he does matters and that his behavior can make me click and can be reinforced.
-I think it is great fun to teach people how to communicate with their own dogs using the clicker and reinforcement.”
+“I came to training through a fear aggressive dog and have a special interest in those dogs.
+I also spent years working in a shelter.
+I love the lightbulb moment when a dog realizes that there is two way communication going on, that what he does matters and that he can make me click.
+It is great fun to teach people how to get that communication going with their own dogs.”

 Rosemary Gottlieb